magmukendi/my100daysOfCode.v.2/README.md

 Worked on the WEPO homepage.

 ### **Thoughts**:
+Nothing much to share, lol.

 ## Day 97/100 September 9th 2022:
 ### **Today's Progress**:
 Today I learned some GSAP to implement into WEPO's homepage.

 ### **Thoughts**:
+Nothing much to share, lol.

 ## Day 96/100 September 8th 2022:

 ### **Today's Progress**:

 I am on my say 2 of learning spacy.
 And I came accross that ```ent_iob```.
 I still did not figure out what  it stands for.